PRELIMINARIES

 Calculus is about change, and change is about relationships.
 Consider the complex and intricate network of relationships that determine climate: a changing climate implies that there is a relationship between, say, global average temperature and time.
 Scientists know temperature changes with levels of CO2 and methane which themselves change due to their production or elimination by atmospheric and geological processes.
 A change in one component of climate (e.g., ocean acidification or pH level) provokes change in others.

 Designing a building or modeling the climate requires expertise and skill in a number of areas.
-Nonetheless, constructing a model is relatively easy compared to the alternative.
-Models make it relatively easy to extract the information that is needed for the purpose at hand.
+Nonetheless, constructing and using a model is easy compared to the alternative of working directly with the object of interest.
 For instance, a blueprint gives a comprehensive overview of a building in a way that is hard to duplicate just by walking around an actual building.

 Models are easy to manipulate compared to reality, easy to implement (think “draw a blueprint” versus “construct a building”), and easy to extract information from.
 We can build multiple models and compare and contrast them to gain insight into the real-world situation behind the models.